Golf Performance Journal and Reflection

 Why Performance Journaling Transforms Mental Training

-Your memory is unreliable—especially about emotions and mental states.
-What felt overwhelming before competition last week becomes fuzzy within days.
-Patterns in your mental game that could reveal important insights get lost in the noise of training and competing.
-Performance journaling solves these problems:
+Your memory is unreliable — especially about emotions and mental states.
+What felt overwhelming on the first tee last week becomes fuzzy within days.
+Patterns in your mental game that could reveal real insights get lost in the noise of rounds and range sessions.
+Performance journaling solves the problem:

 Capture Insights Before They're Lost